Basic Setup

 All subsequent steps must be performed from the VS Code terminal inside the container.

-If you encounter errors like command not found: west
+If you encounter errors like command not found: west then your PATH environment variable is likely

 missing the Python 3 user packages directory.
 See the West Build Command